1 Hour Low Sodium Dinner Rolls

 - Slowly add in the remaining 1/2 cup of flour 1 tbsp at a time until the dough starts to come together and pulls off the side of the mixing bowl.
 The dough should be slightly sticky to the touch.

 - Gently punch the dough down and divide it into 15 equal-sized pieces.
 Form each piece into a ball and place them evenly 5 balls x 3 balls onto a greased 9x13 casserole dish.
-Cover the pan with a damp towel and let rise for an additional 15-20 minutes.
+Cover the pan with a damp towel and let rise for an additional 15 minutes.15 minute timer

-- Bake for 15 minutes, or until the golden brown and cooked all the way through.
+- Bake for 15 minutes, or until the golden brown and cooked all the way through.15 minute timer

 - Optional: Brush with butter, vegan butter, or vegetable oil.